Drug-Facilitated Sexual Assault

 What is drug-facilitated sexual assault?

 Drug-facilitated sexual assault occurs when alcohol or drugs are used to compromise an individual's ability to consent to sexual activity.
-These substances make it easier for a perpetrator to commit a sexual assault because they inhibit a person’s ability to resist and can prevent them from remembering the assault.
-Drugs and alcohol can cause diminished capacity, a legal term that varies from state to state.
+These substances make it easier for a perpetrator to commit sexual assault because they inhibit a person’s ability to resist and can prevent them from remembering the assault.
+Drugs and alcohol can cause diminished capacity, a legal term that varies in definition from state to state.

-You may have heard the term “date rape drugs” to refer to substances that can aid a perpetrator in committing a sexual assault.
+You may have heard the term “date rape drugs” to refer to substances that can aid a perpetrator in committing sexual assault.
 Drug-facilitated sexual assault can happen to anyone, by anyone, whether the perpetrator is a date, a stranger, or someone you’ve known for a while.